-- The auction was administered in a fair and transparent manner in accordance with the noticed auction procedures and limitations. - The auction results were consistent with the market rules and the bids received. - Sensitive information was treated appropriately by the auction administrator. - There was no indication of issues with the auction platform such as hardware or software problems, communications issues, or security breaches.
+- The auction was administered in a fair and transparent manner in accordance with the noticed auction procedures and limitations and notifications to bidders. - The auction results were consistent with the market rules and the bids received. - Sensitive information was treated appropriately by the auction administrator. - Although the auction interface was down intermittently during the event, there is no indication that participants were ultimately unable to submit bids.

-In summary, the results of our monitoring of RGGI Auction 67 raise no material concerns regarding the auction process, barriers to participation in the auction, or the competitiveness of the auction results.
+In summary, the results of our monitoring of RGGI Auction 68 raise no material concerns regarding the auction process, barriers to participation in the auction, or the competitiveness of the auction results.
 The appendix provides additional information about the market for RGGI CO2 allowances and outcomes of the auction.